goob256/monster-rpg/README.md

 ## Building

-The game can be built for Linux, Mac OSX and Windows systems.
+The game can be built for Linux, Mac OS X and Windows systems.

 ### Dependencies